-The need for certification of skills and currency of knowledge is as pressing now as ever and the Environment Managers' Networks enable MINTRAC to identify these needs and respond by
+The need for certification of skills and currency of knowledge is as pressing now as ever and the Environment Managers' Networks enable MINTRAC to identify these needs and respond by:

-- facilitating professional development courses and workshops - lobbying for state funded qualification courses for staff working in the environment management departments - lobbying for state funded qualification courses for operators where such training underpins market access eg waste water courses
+- promoting the uptake of the Meat Processing Environmental Officer Skill Set - promoting the use of resource materials developed such as the Waste Water Kit, currently under development - facilitating professional development workshops at network meetings - lobbying for state funded qualification courses for staff working in the environment management departments - lobbying for state funded qualification courses for operators where such training underpins regulatory requirements e.g. waste water courses.